(View the map for this chapter.)

 Finally, the tunnel opened into another clearing, but it was so full of dust, I couldn't see my hand in front of my face.
 The noise of a jackhammer reverberated throughout the room.
 When Enrique started talking, I couldn't discern what he was saying.
 I sat as still as possible and tried to catch my breath, but any air I sucked in covered my throat with soot until I coughed.
 When the drilling stopped, the dust settled enough for me to see the blue t-shirts that were covering the drillers' faces.
 Their eyes contained an expression that was part “Look at how tough I am” and part “Help me.”

-I thought: Why am I here?
+Why am I here?
 I can't see, I can't breath and all I'm doing on this tour is staring at these poor bastards as they slave away for peanuts.

 “I can see you guys are tired,” Enrique said.
 “Let's give the drillers some presents and go to the last part of our tour.”
 We gave soda and coca leaves to the drillers, who thanked us and returned to work.

-I thought: We aren't being very generous.
+We aren't being very generous.
 Our “gifts” will only help them to work for a few more hours until they crash.
 But how could I possibly help them?
 Their situation is hopeless.

 We shimmied out through another tunnel.
 Even though we were still deep inside the mine, I was overcome with joy to be out of that room.

 Next, we climbed down a series of rickety ladders.
 It was nice to be able to stand upright, but now I had to be careful not to fall with each wobbly step.
 When we reached the ground, Enrique said, “We're at the bottom of the shaft we saw before.
 We've only visited a tiny part of the mine, but this is as far as we're going today.”
 I looked around and saw that we were in a hollowed out room at the end of another railroad track.
-Two miners were resting against a wall.
+There were two miners resting against a wall.

 “Stand back everyone!”
 Enrique shouted.
 We heard the familiar rumbling of an incoming mining cart, and when it emerged, we saw that it was at least twice the size of the previous one.
 It was overflowing with rocks and took four men to push it along the tracks.
 When the cart came to a halt, the miners used all of their strength to topple it and send the minerals tumbling to the ground.
 They took turns shoveling the stones into the same over-sized bowling ball bag we had seen at the top of the shaft.